Music Library Assistant

 - All students eligible to work in the US may work on campus, you do not have to be an aided student to work.

 - Supervisors will assist you with scheduling work around your classes.

-There are three ways a new student to Bowdoin can find a job on campus through the Student Employment Office (SEO).
+There are several ways a new student to Bowdoin can find a job on campus, and the Student Employment Office (SEO) is available to help.